Do you need employment law services for your business in Germany?

 Employees have the right to object to the automatic transfer of their employment relationship to the transferee.
 The objection must be made within one-month of receiving detailed information about the planned transfer.
 If they object, their employment relationship will not transfer to the transferee and they will remain employed by the transferor.
 However, the transferor may terminate an employee's employment for operational reasons if the employee's job in the company has been eliminated as a result of the transfer and there is no possibility of placing the employee in another vacant job.

-The one-month period for objection only begins if the information provided to the employee is correct, complete and accurate.
-Otherwise, employees may be able to object to the transfer of their employment relationship to the transferee even years after the transfer of business.
+The one-month period for objection only begins if the information provided to the employee is correct.

 Do you have any questions about this topic?